UCIDataLab/ZIP-Regression/README.md

 # ZIP-Regression
 My code for fixed-effect Zero-Inflated Poisson Regression model.

-This code is part of my work on the Prediction of Sparse User-Item Consumption Rate.
+This code was writted as part of my work on the paper Prediction of Sparse User-Item Consumption Rates with Zero-Inflated Poisson Regression.
+Please cite the paper if you're using any parts of the code.

-As such, it means that it's an academic code.
 I've done a lot of work to make it super efficient and I believe there are more  comments in the code than actual code, but I'm sure more could have been done.

 ## Example Notebooks
 To make it easier to work with the code, I added to IPython notebooks to the repository.